Governors' role in monitoring the single central record

 - Governors: are responsible for the strategic task of monitoring that school leaders are keeping up with their statutory duties.
 They do this by asking the right questions about how complete the record is, how frequently it's reviewed and how it's stored

 We know you're concerned about how to evidence your own compliance if you don't check the SCR yourself.
-Matthew Purves, Deputy Director, Schools for Ofsted released this message to address the confusion:
+Matthew Purves, the previous deputy director of schools for Ofsted, released this message to address the confusion:

-Questions to ask your school leaders to ensure they're monitoring the SCR
+Questions to ask your school leaders to make sure they're monitoring the SCR

 - How and where do we store the SCR?
 Is it secure?

-- How frequently do you check the SCR?
+- How often do you check the SCR?

-- When's the last time you checked the SCR?
+- When was the last time you checked the SCR?

 - Have you checked the information recorded on the SCR for errors?